-The proposed park is a component of a certified Essential Housing Project and therefore is consistent with the General Plan and zoning for the site.
-The proposed park will be consistent with the Development Code and the purposes of the district where it is located.
+Project is a certified Essential Housing Project and therefore is consistent with the General Plan and zoning for the site.

 2. That the proposed use, together with the conditions applicable thereto, will not be detrimental to the public health, safety, or welfare, or materially injurious to properties or improvements in the vicinity.